 Also, WFC had stripped a small area for Pond 013 in the northwest corner of the permit area, where 98A soil was present.
 This topsoil was also ruled to be prime farmland soil and had to handled accordingly.
 The topsoil was stripped in a mixed lift and was placed in Stockpiles 3 and 4 totaling 14,730 cubic yards.
 It was decided at that time by the Division that an immediate revision to the topsoil handling procedures was needed to address the requirements for prime farmland soil handling.
 Considerable time was spent by the Division, NRCS, the landowner and WFC in determining what procedures were needed for topsoil handling and what the final reclamation of these fields would be.

 Technical Revision 57 was submitted to the Division in April of 2008 and after extensive adequacy review, was approved in early 2009.
 The revision outlined new procedures for stripping the topsoil in 2 lifts on the remainder of the Morgan property.
+In February of 2008, approximately 33,600 cubic yards (see Map 2.05.4-4) as topsoil substitutes or plant seedbed media.
+This is based on approximately 21 acres of land within the mining area that had unsuitable topsoil in the beginning (Soil Unit 810), and the lower than anticipated recovery of 80 percent for the remaining Soil Units 1E, 1EW, 808, 30C, and D70B.

-In February of 2008, approximately 35.5 acres of the eastern Morgan property had placement of a large thickness of Bench 1 material, of which the upper zone was tested for suitability under the requirements in Table 2.05.4(2)(d)-1A.
+A topsoil replacement depth of 45 inches for irrigated pastureland that was formerly Soil Unit D70B will be used.
+A depth of 18 inches for irrigated pastureland that was formerly 30C will also be used.
+For dryland pasture, 1235.5 acres of the eastern Morgan property had placement of a large thickness of Bench 1 material, of which the upper zone was tested for suitability under the requirements in Table 2.05.4(2)(d)-1A.
 The testing and final report showing that this material met the suitability requirements is found in Attachment 2.05.4(2)(d)-1.
 Also, by February of 2008, 7.6 acres of the eastern portion of the Morgan property had received a Mixed Topsoil lift placed on top of the Bench 1 subsoil substitute.
-Approximately 17 inches of mixed topsoil were placed on this acreage, as shown on Map 2.05.4-6.
-As of February 2008, the remaining undisturbed topsoil on the Morgan property was stripped in 2 lifts immediately, as prescribed by the NRCS, based on determined stripping depths outlined in section 2.04.9.
-In other words, this 2 lift stripping was not started after TR-57 approval, it was started immediately after the prime farmland soils were identified.
+Approximately 17 inches of mixed topsoil that was salvaged from Soil Units 1E, 1EW, and 808 will be used first.
+If additional seed bed media is needed, it will be selected from suitable overburden or interburden material.